 Data you give us

-You may be asked to provide us information about yourself when you use certain features of the Service.
-If you decide to subscribe for newsletter or to submit news to Legit, you may be asked to provide your email address.
+If you decide to subscribe for newsletter or to submit news to Legit, you will be asked to provide your email address.

 Data we collect automatically: